 17 of 18

-Two more 2010 All America Sections from the Zahara zinnia series really point out the vividness of the colors.
-Can you imagine a mass planting of "Double Zahara Cherry" and "Double Zahara Fire"?
+Two more 2010 All-America Selections from the "Zahara" zinnia series really show off the vividness of the colors.
+Just imagine a mass planting of "Double Zahara Cherry" and "Double Zahara Fire."
 You could see it for miles.
 It would probably glow at night.

 18 of 18